Ryngineer-Public/property-pulse-nextjs/README.md

 ## Why 'use client' within error.jsx and not in notFound.jsx

-In Next.js (especially with the App Router), the "use client" directive at the top of a file tells Next.js to treat that component as a client component—meaning it will be rendered on the client side, not just the server.
+In Next.js (especially with the App Router), the "use client" directive at the top of a file tells Next.js to treat that component as a client component—meaning it will be rendered on the client side, not the server.

 ### Why "use client" for error.jsx?